kennethcandersen/machine-learning-challenge/README.md

 * **Mission:** Create a machine learning model that identifies possible new planets using data raw dataset NASA's Kepler space telescope.

 * **Conclusion:** A TensorFlow-Keras neural network achieved an accuracy of .75, the strongest of the various models that were tested.
+While these results would be useful to prioritize manual analysis of candidate planets, it falls short of being able to automatically predict which candidates are plantes.

 **REPOSITORY NAVIGATION**